 Even positive change can negatively impact employee engagement.
 If you look at managing change as an all-consuming activity that takes precedence over your employee engagement efforts, you might find the change you’re managing having an exponential impact on your business.

-At an upcoming webinar, Emplify CEO and co-founder Santiago Jaramillo will be sharing more about getting ahead of culture challenges with real-world examples of companies who’ve relied on employee engagement strategies to make it happen.
-You’ll see data trends related to culture challenges and find out how to create a personal engagement action summary to help brace your organization for the inevitable ups and downs.
+At a recent webinar, Emplify CEO and co-founder Santiago Jaramillo shared about getting ahead of culture challenges with real-world examples of companies who’ve relied on employee engagement strategies to make it happen.
+Watch the recording of the webinar to see data trends related to culture challenges and find out how to create a personal engagement action summary to help brace your organization for the inevitable ups and downs.

 This content was written and shared by guest blogger Nicole MacLean.